willfaught/paige/README.md

     hide_page: false
   section_pages:
     full_pages: false # Display full pages in the list of pages.
-  style: "" # CSS included at the end of the stylesheet, before layouts/paige/style-last.css.
+  style: "" # CSS included at the end of the stylesheet, before style-last.css
 ```

 The assigned values shown are the default values.